 On the other hand, being a landlord comes with certain hassles and responsibilities.
 You need to invest time and money in getting the home ready to rent out, advertising, and checking references and credit to find a good tenant.
 There may be months when the property is vacant and you don’t receive rental income but still have to pay the mortgage.
 Routine maintenance and repairs will also need to be paid for or performed yourself.

-Apply for an Investment Property Mortgage!
+Apply for an Investment Property Mortgage in Wisconsin!